Advances in Pediatric Functional Abdominal Pain

 The speakers for this activity have reported no relevant financial relationships with any ineligible companies unless otherwise stated below:

-- Robert Shulman, MD – Receives Royalties from the Rome Foundation
+- Robert Shulman, MD – Potentially may receive royalties from the Rome Foundation

 This relevant financial relationship has been appropriately mitigated.